Filter Review · April 17, 2026

 Test your own Brita

 Running this before/after comparison is the single most useful test the kit does.
 Most Brita owners have never actually verified the filter is doing what they hope it's doing.
+The microplastic test kit for filtered water walks through the same input/output protocol for a pitcher, a fridge dispenser, or an RO system.

 Related